 - Recipients will be asked to complete a Statement of Citizenship or IRS Form 1099.

 - Chosen award winners are eligible to win the award one time.

-The 2018 AAN International Scholarship Award deadline is October 25, 2017.
-Applicants will be notified in January 2018.
+The 2019 AAN International Scholarship Award deadline will be set in mid-2018.
+Applicants will be notified in January 2019.

 For more information, please contact Lynee Koester at (612) 928-6127 or email@example.com